 The rest of this paper is organized as follows.
 Section 2 presents our language equipped with probability, time and shared-variable concurrency.
 Section 3 is devoted to the operational semantics.
-A bisimulation relation is then defined in Sect.
-4 and used for the basis of a set of algebraic laws in Sect.
-5. Section 6 gives a prototype animation of the operational semantics, followed by some concluding remarks in Sect.
-7.
+A bisimulation relation is then defined in Section 4 and used for the basis of a set of algebraic laws in Section 5.
+Section 6 gives a prototype animation of the operational semantics and Section 7 concludes the paper.

-2 Probabilistic language PTSC
+2 Probabilistic Language PTSC

-In this paper, we propose a probabilistic language PTSC (probability, time and shared-variable concurrency), which involves the integration of probability, time and shared-variable concurrency.
+In this paper we propose a probabilistic language PTSC (Probability, Time and Shared-variable Concurrency), which involves the integration of probability, time and shared-variable concurrency.
 Apart from the concurrency feature that exists in many conventional languages, probability and time are the other two main features of our language.
 The synchronization of different parallel components is based on time controls.
 Overall, our language consists of the following main features:

-- Probabilistic behaviour: This can be represented by probabilistic nondeterminism, probabilistic guarded choice or probabilistic parallel composition. - (2) Timed behaviour: This can be reflected by event guard@ b (wait until b is satisfied) and time-delay command. - (3) Shared-variable concurrency: The concurrency model employs a shared-variable-based communication mechanism.
+- (1) Probabilistic behaviour: This can be represented by probabilistic nondeterminism, probabilistic guarded choice or probabilistic parallel composition. - (2) Timed behaviour: This can be reflected by event guard(a) (wait until b is satisfied) and time-delay command. - (3) Shared-variable concurrency: The concurrency model employs a shared-variable based communication mechanism.